Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems

-Second, the fingerprinting does not imply that the piece $p_1$ \emph{must} be placed with the corner $c$ coincident with $d$, but only that the distance $\|cd\|$ has to be small.
+Second, the fingerprinting does not imply that the piece $p_1$ \emph{must} be placed with the corner~$c$ coincident with $d$, but only that the distance $\|cd\|$ has to be small.
 This is used deliberately in our constructions, since it allows for the piece $p_1$ to move slightly.

 Third, when we introduce a new gadget and its $k$ new pieces $p_i,\ldots,p_{i+k-1}$, we use fingerprinting iteratively to argue where the new pieces must be placed.
 Here, the $j$'th piece $p_{i+j-1}$, $j\in\{1,\ldots,k\}$, can be fingerprinted in a wedge of the empty space formed by the preceding pieces $p_i,\ldots,p_{i+j-2}$.
 However, the bound on the uncertainty of where $p_{i+j-1}$ is placed increases with $j$.
-Slightly simplified, the bound grows as $O(n^{O(j)}\sqrt\slack)$, and we need the bound to be at most some small constant to be of any use.
+Slightly simplified, the bound grows as $O(n^{O(j)}\sqrt{\slack})$, and we need the bound to be at most some small constant to be of any use.
 We prefer to create an instance where we need only a logarithmic number of bits to represent the coordinates of the container and the pieces, since this will prove that the packing problems are \emph{strongly} $\ER$-hard.
-It is therefore important that we only apply fingerprinting iteratively a constant number of times, i.e., that $k=O(1)$, as we will otherwise need to choose the slack to smaller than $n^{-q}$ for every constant $q>0$, and then it will require a superlogarithmic number of bits to represent the coordinates of our instance.
+It is therefore important that we only apply fingerprinting iteratively a constant number of times, i.e., that $k=O(1)$, as we will otherwise need to choose the slack $\slack$ to smaller than $n^{-q}$ for every constant $q>0$, and then it will require a superlogarithmic number of bits to represent the coordinates of our instance.